Bathroom Mirror FAQ

 Any other mirror handling tips?

-Yes, you can use black silicone glue.
-Other colors (or clear glue) will show through.
-Alternatively, 3M black permanent mounting tape works well and is easier to handle than glue.
-Don't forget to mask off any unglued or taped areas with a black material for a consistent appearance.
+You can use black silicone glue (allow several days for curing) or preferably Gunther black mirror mastic (don't use tan color).
+Colors other than black will show through.
+Alternatively, 3M black VHB permanent mounting tape (don't use white or grey) works well and is easier to work with than glue.
+Don't forget to mask off any unglued or taped areas with a black material or paint for a consistent appearance.

 What makes the VanityVision better than the Dielectric in the bathroom?